Beautiful Singing Bowl in Nature

 A simple, steady practice that brings breath, sound, and awareness into one quiet moment.

-What makes it so helpful is its ease — it only takes three breaths, so you can return to it anytime during the day without pressure or preparation.
+This practice is simple, steady, and easy — it only takes three breaths, so you can return to it anytime during the day without pressure or preparation.

 Sound as Guide